The Core Principles of UX Design: Crafting Digital Experiences That Truly Connect

 • Think mobile networks: Many users browse on slower connections, especially in emerging markets.

 Fast, fluid interactions make the user feel valued—and prevent them from bouncing away.
+A good website maintenance and performance strategy keeps your site reliable over time.

 8. Create Emotional Resonance